Community Standards, Policies, and Procedures

 The commitment of its faculty, staff and students to these standards contributes to the high respect in which the Carnegie Mellon degree is held.
 Students must not destroy that respect by their failure to meet these standards.
 Students who cannot meet them should voluntarily withdraw from the university.

 Students at Carnegie Mellon are members of an academic community dedicated to the achievement of excellence.
-Therefore, students are expected to meet the highest standards, academically and otherwise.
-Failure to meet the expectations of high standards of integrity will be addressed through the university community standards process.
+Therefore, students are expected to meet the highest standards of conduct.
+Failure to meet the expectations of high standards of integrity will be addressed through the university student conduct process.

 Examples of violations of community standards in relation to integrity include, but are not limited to:

 - Cheating, plagiarism or inappropriate collaboration

 - Destruction of another person's work, specifically through the use of computer facilities

 - Reverse engineering software or hardware without permission of the intellectual property owner

 - Altering, falsifying, or misuse of university documents

 - Invasion of or accessing personal files or a computer account other than one's own

 - Violation of copyright laws including computing or Web-related documentation